 Each Fall, many representatives from colleges all over the country visit Wissahickon High School.
 The high school encourages current junior and senior students to attend these visits.
-To see a complete list of currently scheduled visits, visit the Naviance website and sign into your account.
+To see a complete list of currently scheduled visits, visit SCOIR and sign into your account.

 Visit With College Representatives

-- Students should sign up through their Naviance account – a complete listing can be found under the “Colleges” Link (JUNIOR AND SENIOR STUDENTS ONLY).
+- Students should sign up through their SCOIR account – a complete listing can be found on the homepage under Visits & Deadlines (JUNIOR AND SENIORS ONLY).